thejasonxie/portfolio/src/pages/projects/privanote.md

 To ease the collaboration process, Typescript was used to help build and manage PrivaNote.

-### Front end (ReactJS + TailwindCSS)
+### Front-end (ReactJS + TailwindCSS)

 ReactJS was used to develop PrivaNote's client along with TailwindCSS for styling.

-### Back end (Node + Express)
+### Back-end (Node + Express)

-The back end server was built with Node and Express to keep it consistent with the front end client language.
+The back-end server was built with Node and Express to keep it consistent with the front-end client language.
 This was also what the team was most familiar with.

 ### Data Storage (PostgreSQL + Prisma + Google Drive API)